Distance Learning at Wentworth: What You Need to Know

 W: What support is available to students who have never tried distance learning on their computers before?

 Julie Wong: We offer orientation, onboarding and online course support.
-We’ve beefed up support resources as a result of the virus outbreak, and we are working with the Library, Center for Academic Excellence, and the Office of Student Affairs to connect students and point them to available resources like tutoring, student accommodations, wellness support, and other online opportunities.
+We’ve beefed up support resources as a result of the virus outbreak, and we are working with the Library, Center for Academic Excellence, and the Dean of Students Office to connect students and point them to available resources like tutoring, student accommodations, wellness support, and other online opportunities.

 W: How have distance learning programs at Wentworth evolved?